Table Of Contents

 - Make sure that you use relative URLs to fetch resources hosted on your domain.

-- Check if robots.txt is not blocking bots to crawl the HTTPs version.
+- Check if robots.txt is not blocking bots from crawling the HTTPs version.

 Make the right choice while choosing the certificate from options like single, multi-domain, or wildcard certificate.